 This degree program will meet the needs of students who plan on transferring to a university to continue their studies in animal science.

 General education coursework can be completed from within or outside of the major field of study.

 - BIOL 1010 General Biology I (4CR)

-- CHEM 1005 Basic Chemistry I (3CR)

-- CHEM 1006 Basic Chemistry Laboratory I (1CR)
+- CHEM 1000 Intro to Chemistry (4CR)

-- MATH 1400 Pre-Calculus Algebra (4CR)
+- MATH 1400 College Algebra (4CR)